cloudneutral/pestcontrol/README.md

 Pest Control is configured through the files available in the [config](config) directory.
 The main configuration properties are in the [config/application-default.yml](config/application-default.yml) file.

-It includes a list of CockroachDB cluster definitions.
+You can either edit that file directly or create a new one with a custom name suffix and then pass that name in the `--profiles` argument.

+    cp config/application.yml config/application-craig.yml
+    java -jar pestcontrol.jar --profiles craig

-Example with three cloud clusters and two local:
+Example configuration with 3 cloud clusters and 2 local clusters:

 ```yaml
 application: